amandakoka/milestone-two/README.md

 2. Find the repository for this website.
 3. Click the fork button in the top right corner.

-You can clone the repositry by following these steps:
+You can clone the repository by following these steps:

 1. Log in or signup to Github.
 2. Find the repository for this website, autismawareness.